-A low sodium diet limits salt to 1,500-2,000 milligrams (mg) per day or less than 1 teaspoon (tsp) per day.
+A low sodium diet limits salt to 1,500-2,300 milligrams (mg) per day.
+1 teaspoon (tsp) of table salt has 2,300 mg of sodium.

 Salt preference is an acquired taste that can be unlearned.
 In about 6-8 weeks your taste buds will adjust to lower sodium eating and high sodium foods you used to enjoy may be way too salty to your liking.